Tarabon4ik/coco_orm/README.md

 Created by a team of Computer Vision enjoyers of Igor Sikorsky Kyiv Polytechnic Institute.

 ## Support Ukraine - Stop the War
+Since 20 February 2014 Ukraine has been facing Russian military aggression that has left over 14 000 people killed and over 30 000 injured.
+Your support is crucial as it helps Ukrainian people to stand against Russian aggression.
+We are fighting for the sake of future without tyranny.
 [<img src="https://www.nhc.nl/assets/uploads/2022/02/shutterstock_2125795721-1-scaled-e1645609704346.jpg">](https://war.ukraine.ua/support-ukraine/)